 As Indians, we take pride in the diversity our country possesses.
 But come to think of it, it is strangely surprising how we are still unaware of simple facts about the country we have been residing for so long.

 A question on Quora has been making rounds for quite some time.
 The question, “What are some facts about India that Indians are generally unaware of?” has received certain answers that are bound to surprise you.

 Of all the answers the question got, the following answers were most astonishing.

-- The logo of the State Bank of India, blue circle with a small cut at the bottom was designed by a student of National Institute of Design (NID), Ahemdabad.
+1. The logo of the State Bank of India, blue circle with a small cut at the bottom was designed by a student of National Institute of Design (NID), Ahmedabad.
 The design was inspired by the structure of Kankaria Lake, Ahmedabad in Gujrat.

-- The world famous ‘JAMES BOND’ theme song is actually inspired from the song ‘Good sign Bad Sign’ from the Indian novel ‘A House for Mr. Biswas ‘.
-The song is originally accompanied by Indian instruments such as table.
+3. The world famous ‘JAMES BOND’ theme song is actually inspired from the song ‘Good sign Bad Sign’ from the Indian novel ‘A House for Mr. Biswas ‘.
+The song is originally accompanied by Indian instruments such as tabla.

-- CIA lost a Nuclear Device in the Himalayas.
-In the 1960’s CIA in collaboration with IIB installed a nuclear powered listening device on the Nanda Devi peak.
-Due to the poor weather conditions they lost the device.
+In the 1960’s CIA in collaboration with IIB installed a nuclear-powered listening device on the Nanda Devi peak.
+Due to the poor weather conditions, they lost the device.
 Search operations were conducted for almost a year without any success.